Anxiety

 Wuji – The basic stance

 The basic stance is a way of standing that keeps your body aligned with gravity, improves your posture and promotes relaxation.
 For most people, the way they stand is unbalanced.
 Tension in the muscles pulls their body in different directions 24 hours a day.
 Relearning how to stand has so many benefits considering what a simple change it can be.
-This is the stance we take before we begin any […]
+Stand more securely on stronger legs Take the stress off […]

 Read More